UCDavisZEM/Dealership-Scraping/README.md

 ## Strategies

-1. We collect local dealership information from the manufacturers' websites to collect all nationwide dealerships information about dealer name, address, website link and even inventory links(if they exists)
+1. We collect local dealership information from the manufacturers' websites to collect all nationwide dealerships information about dealer name, address, website link and even inventory links(if they exist)
 2. We use Google Place API to further integrate the information of geo-locations(Latitude,Longitude) and inventory links(if NA from the last step).
 3. Through our experiments and test case, we summarise and break down web-scraping cases based on their common url patterns in inventory links.
 4. After we tackled each case study of web scraping, we can integrate them to a scraper.